rwaldron/tc39-notes/es8/2017-03/mar-23.md

 BE: You handled that in the `null` and `undefined` special cases.
 I agree with Mark and I got the commitee to first say they liked unit64 and then this propsoal, I think we'll do better if we keep firm on that requirement.
 It may be a bit tricky, but i'd rather avoid that.

-MF: Do you consider mixed type comparison, implicit conversion.
+MF: Do you consider mixed type comparison, implicit conversion?

 BE: In general yes.